abdrysdale/blind-chess/README.md

+A few edits to the blind chess repo from https://github.com/rabidmachine9/blind-chess.git/.

+The original README is below.

+---

 This is a small blind chess app made with python, first thing you need to do is download [Stockfish engine](https://stockfishchess.org/)
 Place it somewhere in your computer and add the path in this line of the script
 ```python